GalenIvanov/Animation-tests/README.md

 # Animation dialect for Red

+**Animate** is an experimental animation dialect.
+It's main goal is to provide the programmers with an easy declarartive way to describe simple animation as an extesnion to Draw.
+It also provides mechanism for animating arbitrary word! or path! values.

+## Tween

+At the heart of Animate is the process known as Inbetweening - that is generating intermediate frames between two keyframes.
+Animate uses a function called `tween` for this.
+It's syntax is as follows:

+    tween <target> <va11> <val2> <start> <duration> <t> <ease>

+    <target>   :  the word or path to set to the calculated value (word! any-path!)
+    <val1>     :  Value to interpolate from  (number! pair! tuple!)
+    <val2>     :  Value to interpolate to  (number! pair! tuple!)
+    <start>    :  Start of the time period (number!)
+    <duration> :  Duration of the time period (number!)
+    <t>        :  Current time (number!)
+    <ease>     :  Easing function (function!)

+`tween` uses the indicated easing function to interpolate a value between `val1` and `val2` for time `t` in the time interval from `stat` to `start + duration`.
+The target can be any word or path.

+There are severeal predefined easing functions:

+- ease-linear
+- ease-in-sine
+- ease-out-sine
+- ease-in-out-sine
+- ease-in-out-power
+- ease-in-quad
+- ease-out-quad
+- ease-in-out-quad
+- ease-in-cubic
+- ease-out-cubic
+- ease-in-out-cubic
+- ease-in-quart
+- ease-out-quart
+- ease-in-out-quart
+- ease-in-quint
+- ease-out-quint
+- ease-in-out-quint
+- ease-in-expo
+- ease-out-expo
+- ease-in-out-expo
+- ease-in-circ
+- ease-out-circ
+- ease-in-out-circ
+- ease-in-back
+- ease-out-back
+- ease-in-out-back
+- ease-in-elastic
+- ease-out-elastic
+- ease-in-out-elastic
+- ease-in-bounce
+- ease-out-bounce
+- ease-in-out-bounce
+- ease-steps

 # Ideas for future work
 There are many things that can be added to the animation system: